First responders to be honored at Helena dinner - Shelby County Reporter

 The dinner was designed by the newly-created nonprofit Putting First Responders First to celebrate the hard work of police and firefighters in the city of Helena by treating them and their families with dinner and gifts.

-The organization was created by Leigh Hulsey as a way to sponsor the event and highlight the services the city’s first responders provide.
+Leigh Hulsey helped to create the organization to highlilght the services the city’s first responders provide.

 “I think at the end of the day I just wanted an opportunity to serve our community of first responders,” Hulsey said.
-“They are always serving us and we wanted to create a night to take care of the ones that serve us.”
+“They are always serving us, and we wanted to create a night to take care of the ones that serve us.”

-The event will begin at 5:30 p.m. where the community is encouraged to come out and celebrate them outside of the complex.
+The event will begin at 5:30 p.m., and the community is encouraged to come out and celebrate them outside of the complex.

 “This is an event for us to serve our police and firemen in the city of Helena,” Hulsey said.
 “It is also a community event that will have food trucks for you to buy dinner, free inflatables and music for the community to enjoy.
 Please plan to join us and bring a chair.”